firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/rules.md

 Rules can be set to be "strict" or not.
 If a rule is set to be strict, ALL triggers must match for the rule to fire.
 If a rule is not strict, ANY trigger is enough.

 !!! info
-    This can be useful if you wish to match multiple descriptions with the same rule, for example.
+    This can be useful if you wish to match multiple descriptions in one same rule, for example.
 If your transactions are described "groceries" or "went shopping" or "got food" then a *non-strict* rule could match all of them by adding 3 triggers with different content.
-    As another example, make multiple triggers for different grocery store expense accounts, and as action put them all in the same budget.

 ### Special triggers